-ENTERING ADDRESSES (OFFENDERS IN CUSTODY, TRANSIENT, OR OUT-OF-STATE):
+ENTERING ADDRESSES (OFFENDERS IN CUSTODY, RELIEVED OF DUTY, TRANSIENT, OR OUT-OF-STATE):

 - Leave street number field blank.
 Do not use 000 in Street # or it will not show "initial block of" on the website. - Below is the agreed upon entry format for the various items.
-These updates should be made by the agency of registration.
+These updates should be made by the agency of registration. - Always enter start and end dates.

 Street Address City County State

 TRANSIENT CITY COUNTY WA

 FAIL TO VERIFY CITY COUNTY WA

 INMATE - DOC COUNTY WA

 RESIDENT-SCC/JRA COUNTY WA

 INMATE-JAIL CITY COUNTY WA

 OUT OF STATE (if you don't have the address) CITY COUNTY STATE

-ROD-(admin or court) CITY COUNTY WA
+RELIEVED OF DUTY-REASON (ADMIN, BATSON, CITY COUNTY WA

+TAYLOR, DECEASED, COURT ORDERED, ETC.)

 DECEASED CITY COUNTY WA